HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 With this feature, you can manually export a report of your used sessions.
 This is helpful for environments that do not allow other means of usage tracking and may require a manual export of a usage report.

-## Unique identifier for the manual session usage report
+## Unique identifier for the session usage report

 Optionally, set a unique identifier for the deployment.
 This is included in the export.